 "After all, tomorrow is another day!" -Gone With the Wind, Margaret Mitchell.

-Within the novel, Margaret Mitchell describes the character of a young woman who had ‘high spirits’; whose ‘vanity leaped to the aid of her desire to believe, making belief a certainty’; for whom ‘no pang of conscience at loving another woman’s husband distributed her pleasure in her youth’; and who believed that ‘the only time crying ever did any good was when there was a man around from whom you wanted favours’.
+Margaret Mitchell describes the character of a young woman who posses ‘high spirits’; whose ‘vanity leaped to the aid of her desire to believe, making belief a certainty’; for whom ‘no pang of conscience at loving another woman’s husband distributed her pleasure in her youth’; and who believed that ‘the only time crying ever did any good was when there was a man around from whom you wanted favours’.
 All these phrases characterize the impulsive southern heroine who had a ‘hard self-honesty’ about her, yet on critical occasions behave ‘like a child who still feels that to state a desire is to gain that desire’.

 As an atypical protagonist, especially as a female romantic lead in fiction, Scarlett O’Hara is presented as a calculating character.
 For example, Margaret Mitchell wrote; ‘Scarlett’s mind ticked on steadily… coldly and logically an idea grew in her brain.
 I’ll marry him, she thought…’.
 Scarlett’s nature demonstrates a deep and complex characterisation.
 This is because she ultimately thrives in her difficult situation in which she was born into, yet unprepared.
 As a result of this, her favourite phrases such as ‘fiddle-dee-dee’ and ‘great balls of fire’ have become modern catchphrases.